Created by Mike Resnick

-Noted sci-fi writer (and closet mystery fan) Resnick cries havoc and lets slip a shaggy dog of a tale in 2001's Dog in the Manger.
+Noted sci-fi writer (and closet mystery fan) Resnick cried havoc and let slip a shaggy dog of a tale in 2001’s Dog in the Manger.

 But as Eli pursues his investigation, he notices that everyone at the airport involved in the shipping and receiving of the prized pooch seems to be turning up dead.

-It's an enjoyable romp; a comfort read that takes many of the genere's most beloved tropes around the block for a walk.
-Resnick doesn't break any new ground, but he doesn't have to.
-And the case is nicely wrapped up at the conclusion with Eli ending up who with Marlowe, a little mutt of his own -- who promptly pees on him.
+It’s an enjoyable enough romp; a comfort read that takes many of the genre’s more beloved tropes around the block for a walk.
+Resnick doesn’t break any new ground, but he doesn’t have to–his affection for the genre is obvious.
+And the case is nicely wrapped up at the conclusion with Eli ending up who with Marlowe, a little mutt of his own — who promptly pees on him.

-Mike Resnick is the author of over sixty novels, more than two hundred fifty stories, and two screenplays, and he has edited forty anthologies.
-He's won five Hugo Awards and scored a record-breaking thirty-six nominations (so far) and won the Nebula Award.
-But he's also dabbled in the P.I. world, not just with Eli, but also with a trio of hybrid fantasy novels featuring gumshoe John Justin Mallory.
+Mike Resnick was the author of over sixty novels, more than two hundred fifty stories, and two screenplays, and the editor of at least forty anthologies.
+He won five Hugo Awards and scored a record-breaking thirty-six or so nominations, and won the Nebula Award.
+But he’s also dabbled in the P.I. world, not just with Eli, but also with a trio of hybrid fantasy novels featuring gumshoe John Justin Mallory.
 Resnick lives in Cincinnati, Ohio, where he and his wife once bred and exhibited show collies.

 - “I did something I rarely do these days — I read it in a single sitting.
 I think you’ll do the same.”